 3. Race Horse Breeds: Quarter Horse

 The Quarter horse of American Quarter horse is one of the oldest recognized horse breeds of America named after sprinting short racing a quarter-mile.
-It is the most popular breed of horses in America and can run up to 88 km per hour.
-The characteristics of the quarter horse are healthy well-muscled body, small, short and refined head, broad chest and powerful and rounded hindquarters.
+It is the most popular breed of horse in America and can run up to 88 km per hour.
+The characteristics of the quarter horse are a healthy well-muscled body, small, short, and refined head, broad chest, and powerful and rounded hindquarters.

 4. Race Horse Breeds: Standardbred

 Standardbred horses are the world’s most popular harness racing and fasted trotting horse breed.
 The alternate name of the breed is Trotter Pacer which is originated in the United States of America.
 The horses having a well-developed body structure.
 In addition to harness racing, the standardbred is used for a variety of equestrian qualities- including horse show and pleasure riding particularly in mid-western and eastern United States and southern Ontario.